evacchi/jaxb4gwt/README.md

 You create an interface that extends JAXBParserFactory<> with a generic that matches the @XMLRootEntity node.

-Then you add a @JAXBBindings to the interface where value is the @XmlRootEntity and objects is an array of all other beans that the parser should use.
+Then you optionally add a @JAXBBindings to the interface where value is the @XmlRootEntity and objects is an array of all other beans that the parser should use.

 Using the jaxb parser is easy:
 ```